Martha Layne Collins: Activities after leaving office

 Collins's term expired on December 8, 1987, and under the restrictions then present in the Kentucky Constitution, she was ineligible for consecutive terms.
 In 1988, she accepted a position as "executive in residence" at the University of Louisville, giving guest lectures to students in the university's business classes.
 She also started an international trade consulting firm in Lexington.
 When Western Kentucky University president Kern Alexander resigned to accept a position at Virginia Tech in 1988, Collins was among four finalists to succeed him.
 Some faculty members publicly expressed concerns about Collins's lack of experience in academia, and she withdrew her name from consideration shortly before the new president was announced.

-After fulfilling her one-year commitment to the University of Louisville, Collins was named a fellow of the Harvard Institute of Politics' John F. Kennedy School of Government, teaching non-credit classes on leadership styles once a week.
-Concurrent with her position at Harvard, Collins was named to the board of regents for Midway College in 1989; the following year, she was removed from the board of regents of Southern Baptist Theological Seminary.
+After fulfilling her one-year commitment to the University of Louisville, Collins was named a fellow of the Harvard Institute of Politics' Harvard Kennedy School, teaching non-credit classes on leadership styles once a week.
+Concurrent with her position at Harvard, Collins was named to the board of regents for Midway University in 1989; the following year, she was removed from the board of regents of Southern Baptist Theological Seminary.
 Her removal was automatically triggered after she missed three consecutive board meetings between 1986 and 1989.
-In 1990, Collins accepted the presidency of Saint Catharine College in Springfield, Kentucky, becoming the first president of the small, Catholic college who was not a Dominican nun.
+In 1990, Collins accepted the presidency of St. Catharine College near Springfield, Kentucky, becoming the first president of the small, Catholic college who was not a Dominican nun.
 College officials stated that Collins was recruited for the presidency to raise the college's profile.